Improving Multi-View Reconstruction via Texture-Guided Gaussian-Mesh Joint Optimization: Method

 Though the geometry-color remeshing operations presented in the last part enables flexible and efficient update on color attributes of each vertex, it can potentially introduce color artifacts due to the linear nature of color assignment.
 Therefore, we shall take gradients over the appearance domain into consideration of performing remeshing operations.

 To see this, let us consider the mallard on the left of Fig.~\ref{fig:fft}, whose wing exhibits both sharp color transition (from green to white) and smooth geometric change.
-Without control signal from appearance domain, we end up at the right panel of Fig.~\ref{fig:fft} -- there exists large triangle face crossing the boundary, leading to color leakage as pointed out by the red arrow.
+Without control signal from appearance domain, we end up at the right panel of Fig.~\ref{fig:fft} -- there exists large triangle face crossing the boundary, leading to color leakage in such areas.
 Intuitively, we would like to have smaller triangles crossing the boundary in appearance, and respectively larger triangles among flat regions from the perspectives of both geometry and appearance.
 To achieve such, we introduce a simple yet effective edge length control scheme, which incorporates the frequency change computed in the appearance domain.

 In ContinousRemeshing~\cite{palfinger2022continuous}, one computes a constant optimal edge length $l_{ref}^{k+1}$ at each iteration based on the geometry obtained at $k^{th}$ iteration.
-Subsequently, We define edge length tolerance \(\epsilon\) to constrain the range of edge length.
+Subsequently, we define edge length tolerance \(\epsilon\) to constrain the range of edge length.
 For each edge $l$ at ${(k+1)}^{th}$ iteration, one performs remeshing if its length deviates from $l_{ref}^k$ by a margin, namely, when

 Now we let $\mathcal{M}$ be the mesh at the ${(k+1)}^{th}$ iteration of remeshing, and computes $l_{ref}^{k+1}$ following~\cite{palfinger2022continuous}, which is based on geometry.
 Recall that we are given multi-view images $\mathcal{I} = \{I_1, I_2, ..., I_s\}$ as input, where each $I_i\in \mathbb{R}^{3\times H\times W}$.
 We proceed through the following steps: